tatdig/nomad-coin/README.md

 If you happen to have the original blockchain please contact us and we will archive this project.

 After mining for a while we have noticed that this blockchain is very fragile.
-We will see what can be done to make stronger.
+We will see what can be done to make it stronger.

 Nomad development tree